Scotland’s FinTech Cluster – A Tech-Driven Revolution

 Solving the Credit Challenge

-Over the last 6 months, we have worked alongside the BBC StoryWorks production team to record and communicate the story of DirectID.
+Over the last 6 months, we have worked alongside the BBC StoryWorks production team to record and communicate the story of Atto.
 The production team wanted to highlight the impact our Open Banking platform had on people across the world, and how the FinTech community in Scotland supported our growth across international markets.

 It was also important to showcase a FinTech company with the ability to think laterally, move quickly and solve global challenges in a way that the traditional financial institutions have not been able to do.
 Nicola Anderson said:

-DirectID is a great example of a business forging better outcomes for people through their capability.
+Atto is a great example of a business forging better outcomes for people through their capability.

-For us, the story starts in 2011, when James founded DirectID and set out on a mission to enhance the lives of consumers through convenience.
+For us, the story starts in 2011, when James founded Atto and set out on a mission to enhance the lives of consumers through convenience.
 In the film he outlines a unanimous problem that many of us face in our life at different stages:

 In order to get credit, you have to have credit.
 I believe it is fundamentally a broken model.